 AEDs in every building

-- We have eight Automated External Defibrillators (AEDs) spread across our campus, including at least one in every building.
+We have nine Automatic External Defibrillators (AEDs) spread across our campus.

 Faculty & Staff Emergency Preparedness Training Session Video